 If you no longer wish to receive In Brief, please notify the Bar Association's Certification Officer

-InBrief publishes notices about events or services which are of general interest to, or which will benefit, members of the New South Wales Bar Association ®.
+InBrief welcomes advertisements relating to products, events or services, which assist barristers with their practice or support the objects of the Bar Association.
 Each day, a selection of InBrief articles is emailed to our members.
-To have your notice included in three daily email broadcasts, we charge $250 (inc. GST).
+To have an advertisement included a daily email broadcast costs $50 (inc. GST).
 Announcements must be paid in advance.
 For more information about the terms and conditions, or to arrange payment, please contact the Bar Association’s publications manager